How do you use the word magari in Italian? What does it mean? How do you pronounce it?

 Luca non è in casa?
 Magari è uscito senza dire nulla.

-Luca isn’t home?
+Luca isn’t at home?
 Maybe he went out without saying anything.

-Now let’s see what the use of magari in Italian is.
+Now let’s see how to use magari in Italian.

 Using magari in Italian

 We’ve said that magari in Italian is an adverb that translates to the English adverb words “maybe” and “perhaps”.
-This is also used to make a suggestion.
-Notice how it’s usually the first element in a sentence.
+It is also used to make a suggestion.
+Notice that it’s often the first element in a sentence.

 Magari pioverà stasera.

 Maybe it will rain tonight.